rudof-project/rudof/docs/src/cli_usage/rdf.md

 ```

 > In this example we are piping the result to a file, but you can always print it to the terminal by omitting the `>> output.rdf` declaration.

+## RDF Config file

+The parameter `--config-file`  (`-c` in short form) can be used to pass a configuration file in YAML format.

+The fields that it can contain are:

+- base (IRI): Default base declaration to resulve relative IRIs